3.1 Human-Centred Writing

-Writing can be conceptualized as writer-centred or reader-centred.
+Prior to the release of LLMs, writing was conceptualized as writer-centred or reader-centred.
+We can continue to differentiate these two audiences.
 Things like diaries and journals are primarily writer-centred, in that they are written for the benefit of the writer.
 Your schoolwork may also have been somewhat writer-centred, in that often your goal is to “show what you know” and thereby “get a good grade.”
-Business communications require that you shift this mindset and write for the benefit of your reader.
-A reader-centred approach de-emphasis you as the actor and emphasizes the needs of the reader.
-This mindset should be informed by an understanding of your audience.
+In a business context, however, you must write for the benefit of your reader.
+A reader-centred approach de-emphasizes you as the actor and emphasizes the needs of the reader.
+This mindset should be informed by an understanding of your audience as discussed in Chapter 1.3.
 Use these guidelines and ask yourself the following questions:

 - Who is my target audience?
 Are they internal or external readers?
-Upstream, downstream or lateral from you?
+Upstream, downstream or lateral from me?
 Do I have multiple readers?

 - What are their perspectives on the topic, on me, and on the document I will write?
 What are they expecting to do with the document?
 What is the document meant to accomplish?
 Why has it been requested?
 What is my role and relationship to my readers?
 Will their response be positive, negative, or neutral?